Memo: Some in US may not get stimulus checks until August | Times Leader

 “The Committee remains focused on ensuring all eligible Americans receive their payment as quickly as possible,” the memo says.

-The payments are part of the $2.2 trillion rescue package signed into law March 27 by President Donald Trump aimed at combating the economic ravages of the coronavirus outbreak.
+The payments are part of signed into law March 27 by President Donald Trump aimed at combating the economic ravages of .

 Most people don’t need to do anything to get the money.